AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 C. Local_Pointer  := Global_Object'Access;
 D. Local_Pointer  := Local_Object'Access;

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-:explanation:`A. Pointer type has same depth as object`
+   A. Pointer type has same depth as object

-:explanation:`B. Pointer type is not allowed to have higher level than pointed-to object`
+   B. Pointer type is not allowed to have higher level than pointed-to object

-:explanation:`C. Pointer type has lower depth than pointed-to object`
+   C. Pointer type has lower depth than pointed-to object

-:explanation:`D. Pointer type has same depth as object`
+   D. Pointer type has same depth as object

 ===================
 Memory Management